-My daughter baked a batch of cookies using the Pumpkin Chocolate Chunk Oatmeal Cookie Mix after school last Friday.
-They were tasty and easier to make than a batch of cookies from scratch.
-If given the choice, I prefer my recipe for Great Pumpkin Cookies (this one is similar), but I would use this mix if I was in a pinch for either time or ingredients.
+My daughter baked up a batch of cookies using the Pumpkin Chocolate Chunk Oatmeal Cookie Mix .
+They were yummy and easier to make than a batch of cookies from scratch, BUT if given the choice, I prefer my recipe for Great Pumpkin Cookies (this one is similar).
+I would use this mix if I was in a pinch for either time or ingredients.

 I just picked up a box of the Butternut Squash Mac and Cheese.
 Whenever I have a serious craving for comfort food, I turn to the Trader Joe’s Reduced Guilt Mac & Cheese.
 I am looking forward to finding our if this butternut version lives up to the creamy goodness of the year round version.
 Trader Joe’s Brioche is an integral part of my kiddos’ favorite french toast recipe.
 I picked up a loaf of the Pumpkin Brioche for this Sunday’s brunch to see if it’s more popular than the original.

 I’ll update this post once the verdict on these two new products is in.